Banking

 The Financial Institution Connectivity Plug-in now supports new methods for importing the latest data, which can be used for custom plug-in implementations:

-refreshData(context)method to enable on-demand data updates.
-For more information, see refreshData(context). -
+• Implement the refreshData(context) method to enable on-demand data updates.
+For more information, see refreshData(context).

 Standardized Error Codes for Imports

-When relevant plug-ins are updated to support this enhancement, you'll see new standardized error codes and clearer messages for failures of automatic bank imports.
+Standardized error codes and clearer messages are available for bank import failures when supported by your connectivity and parser plug-ins.
 Standardized error codes and messages are replacing plain-text failure reasons across overall imports, account-specific imports, and file parsing errors.
 This provides you with more consistent and actionable feedback.

-The removal of free-text failure reasons is targeted for a future release.
-However, relevant plug-ins should be updated as soon as possible to use standardized error codes and messages.
+The removal of free-text failure reasons is targeted for NetSuite release 2026.2, beginning in August 2026.
+Upgrade dates may vary by customer account and region.
+Custom or third-party plug-ins should be updated before your upgrade to use standardized error codes and messages.
+SuiteApp-provided plug-ins are updated through SuiteApp upgrades.
 For more details, see the Requirements section.

 If you see a free-text failure reason, a warning indicates that these are being phased out.
 The warning is visible if you have Edit access for the Financial Institution Records permission.